wescale/kubernetes-formation/Day-2_K8s_core_obejcts/2-taints-and-tolerations/tutorial.md

 ## Clean

-Remove Taint on all the worker nodes.
+### Remove Taint on all the worker nodes

-For that, use the `taint node` subcommand and add *-*- at the end of the taint name:
+For that, use the `taint node` subcommand and add `-` at the end of the taint name:

 ```sh
 kubectl taint node <NODE1_NAME> node-type-